mristin/rasaeco/sample_scenarios/scaffolding/scenario.md

 ### As-planned

-The <ref name="scaffolds" /> are expected to be tracked in the model <modelref name="plan/main" />.
+The <ref name="scaffold" />s are expected to be tracked in the model <modelref name="plan/main" />.
 The plan should include the position and the height of the scaffolds.